 It goes without saying that fresh food beats freeze-dried every time.

-Admittedly, this is easier if you’re car camping and have some means of keeping perishable food cool but even if you’re having to carry food into your campsite, you can usually bring enough fresh food for a day or two.
+Admittedly, this is easier if you’re car camping and have some means of keeping perishable food cool but even if you have to carry food into your campsite, you can usually bring enough fresh food for a day or two.

 Dehydrate Your Own Food for Backpacking